-Trish Prentice has been reflecting on her CAFE menu.
-She synthesized her thinking down to 4 important things to remember when designing a CAFE menu.
-You may want to pass them on to a friend or colleague who is new to CAFE.
+Here are 4 important things to remember when designing your CAFE Menu.
+You may want to pass them on to a friend or colleague who is new to the CAFE system.

 1. Keep it simple!
-We teachers like to make everything "cutesy" in our classroom.
-Please resist the urge!
+Resist the urge to make it cutesy.
 Think of your menu board simply as a place to put important information.
-You want the goals and strategies to be the stars of your menu, not the purple polka dotted, zebra striped borders and headers with stick figure children peeking over the top.
+You want the goals and strategies to be the stars of your menu, not the purple, polka-dotted, zebra-striped borders and headers with stick-figure children peeking over the top.
 You can make it look colorful, clean and neat using construction paper and a pleasant font.
 It's really all you need.

 2. Keep it close!
 From your teaching chair, you should be able to touch the menu columns with your hand or a pointer.
-Yes, it needs to be that close.
-The menu won't be as effective to use as a tool if the children have to turn their bodies to see it across the room.
+The menu won't be an effective tool if the children have to turn their bodies to see it across the room.
 If necessary, place your CAFE board on a display board so it can be set right beside your chair.

 3. Children own it!
-Let them help you create the board in some way.
-By now, you've read that students can do the writing (be sure the words are spelled correctly) or illustrate the strategies.
+Let them help you create the board.
+Students can do the writing (be sure the words are spelled correctly), illustrate the strategies, and declare their goals.
 This is important!
 Don't take shortcuts and have all the I-charts and strategies laminated before the children even arrive.
 Think about it this way, would you rather teach in a classroom that you designed or one prepared by someone else?

 4. Use it!
-Everyday we read books to the children; everyday we can make a reference to the CAFE board.
-As you build your menu, strategy by strategy, it will represent countless hours of sharing and learning with the children.
-Or, will be just a big poster hanging on the wall?
-The choice is yours.
+Every day we read books to the children; every day we can make a reference to the CAFE board.
+As you build your menu, strategy by strategy, it will represent countless hours of sharing and learning.
+It shouldn't become just a big poster hanging on the wall.
 What you and your students get out of it will be directly proportional to the amount of time and effort you put into it.
-My hope for you is that your CAFE menu will seem like an old friend by the end of the year.
-You'll smile as you take it down, remembering the many wonderful teaching opportunities it inspired.